"Dear Rebecca,

 Thank you for all of your hard work to prepare our son for his bar mitzvah and for lending your voice so beautifully to his service.
 I don't think there was a dry eye in the house during 'L'dor Vador'.
 What a perfect culmination to his years of choir and study with you.
 We are so very lucky you've decided to make Kol Ami your spiritual home, and our son is lucky to have you to continue to help him find his voice.
 Much love, Rachel"

-Rachel (a congregant; from a letter) (Jun 6, 2011)
+Rachel (a congregant) - Personal Note (Jun 6, 2011)

 "THIS SERMON IS DEDICATED TO REBECCA SCHWARTZ IN APPRECIATION FOR HER GUIDANCE AND INSPIRATION THROUGH HER MUSIC